 More than 800 million devices run on Windows.
 The original kingpin of operating systems (OS) is still going strong, even with more and better competition.

-With Windows 7 hitting end-of-life (EOL) in January 2020, a fresh group of users will be upgrading to Windows 10 soon.
+With Windows 7 hitting end-of-life (EOL) in January 2020, a fresh group of users have upgraded to Windows 10.
 There are a few key tips and tricks to know to get the most out of the new OS.

-Microsoft updates Windows 10 a few times throughout the year with new features, and the April 2019 update is no exception.
+Microsoft updates Windows 10 a few times throughout the year with new applications, settings, and customization options.
 Check to make sure your system is up to date, and check out these features we love!